winsleague/winsleague/README.md

 When code is merged into `master`, CircleCI runs the integration tests.
 If they pass, CircleCI notifies DockerHub to rebuild the `webapp` container.
 Once the build finishes, DockerHub notifies Tutum to swap the old container with the new `webapp` image.

 The other containers are not deployed automatically because they rarely change.
+If they need updating:

+1. On CircleCI, [clear the cache](https://circleci.com/docs/how-cache-works) and rerun the tests
-If they need updating, manually start a build on DockerHub and redeploy the container on Tutum.
+2. On DockerHub, manually start a build on the updated container
+3. On Tutum, redeploy the container